-On this day in 1964, residents of the District of Columbia cast their ballots in a presidential election for the first time.
+On November 3, 1964, residents of the District of Columbia cast their ballots in a presidential election for the first time.
 The passage of the 23rd Amendment in 1961 gave citizens of the nation’s capital the right to vote for a commander in chief and vice president.
 They went on to help Democrat Lyndon Johnson defeat Republican Barry Goldwater in 1964, the next presidential election.

 Between 1776 and 1800, New York and then Philadelphia served as the temporary center of government for the newly formed United States.
 The capital’s location was a source of much controversy and debate, especially for Southern politicians, who didn’t want it located too far north.
 In 1790, Congress passed a law allowing President George Washington to choose the permanent site.
 As a compromise, he selected a tract of undeveloped swampland on the Potomac River, between Maryland and Virginia, and began to refer to it as Federal City.
 The commissioners overseeing the development of the new city picked its permanent name—Washington—to honor the president.
 Congress met for the first time in Washington, D.C., on November 17, 1800.